I Want To...

-Dr. Thio serves on the Research Compensation Subcommittee for the Department of Medicine.
+Dr. Thio serves on the Promotions Committee for the Department of Medicine.
 She is a member of the American College of Physicians, the American Association for the Study of Liver Disease, the American Society of Clinical Investigation, HIVMA and the Infectious Diseases Society of America.

 - Professor of Medicine

 - MD, Yale University School of Medicine (1992)

 - Hospital of the University of Pennsylvania - GME / Internal Medicine (1995)

 - Johns Hopkins University School of Medicine / Infectious Diseases (2000)